-Related: How to Use Coconut Oil for Wrinkles
+Related: How to Use Coconut Oil When Pregnant

 The baking soda will cleanse your skin and pores out of anything that’s lurking there waiting to erupt during that week.
 Mix the two ingredients to form a paste then massage into your face and neck area for 5 minutes.
 Rinse with warm water.

 Avocado is a staple in my diet and my beauty regimen and in fact a staple with aloe vera in my DIY deep conditioner recipe.
 You could probably add aloe vera to this recipe as well for amazing results because it is a holy grail for adding moisture to my hair.
-Avocado is said to slow down the aging process and I’m all about that black don’t crack life.
+Avocado is said to slow down the aging process which is an amazing addition to your coconut oil face mask benefits.

 Mash a slice of avocado with a spoonful of coconut oil and a spoonful of aloe vera gel if using, and apply to face.
-Leave on for 20 minutes and rinse with warm water.
+Leave this coconut face mask on for 20 minutes then rinse with warm water.

 Coconut Oil, Milk and Egg

 Egg whites are touted to tighten the skin.
-My mother has been using it on her face since I was a child.
+My mother has been using it on her face since I was a child and is one of her favorite homemade facial mask recipes.
 I’ve upgraded the recipe by adding coconut oil for its antimicrobial benefits and milk to nourish my skin.
 This is one of the top face masks recommended for using coconut oil for wrinkles.

 Do not use the whole egg, make sure to separate it.
 Then use a tiny bit of coconut oil with a little milk to make a mask.
 Apply to face and allow to dry and get tight.
 Rinse with warm water.